Malgosia Rdest with a VW Scirocco-R

 Melissa Calvi – Luxembourgish driver who races a Formula Renault in the VdeV Monoplace Challenge.
 Her first season in VdeV was 2015, and she had a best finish of eighth, at Magny-Cours, after a part-season.
 In 2016, she has repeated that achievement twice, at Catalunya, out of the six races she did.
 Previously, she competed in junior karting, up to 2013.
 She was twice Belgian girls’ champion, and once Luxembourg champion.

 Veronika Cicha - Czech driver who races in the BOSS championship in Europe.
 She began her career in hillclimbs, driving a Mitsubishi Lancer.
 In 2015, she started competing in the BOSS series, in a GP2 car.
 She was eighth overall in her first season, with a best finish of fourth, at Assen.
 In 2016, she only did a part-season and was 18th.
 This was partly due to a string of non-finishes mid-season.
 Her best result was sixth, at Hockenheim.
-She has struggled with reliability again in 2017, but has also managed two seventh places at the time of writing.
+She struggled with reliability again in 2017, but has also managed two seventh places and one ninth.
+She was fourteenth overall.

 Natalia Kowalska - Polish driver who raced in the revived Formula Two championship in 2010, after sitting out the 2009 season due to lack of funds.
 Her best finishes were a ninth and tenth at Algarve, and she was 19th overall.
 Prior to this, in 2008, she did a part-season in Formula Star Mazda in the USA, managing one tenth place at Mosport out of four finishes.
 In 2007, her first year of circuit racing, she had a part-season in Northern European Formula Renault, with two races in the Eurocup.
 She managed to score a few points in the former.
 In 2011, she drove in Formula Two again, but only took part in four races, due to injuries sustained in the previous season.
 In 2012, she sat out the season due to injuries from a road traffic accident.
 She was involved in karting in 2016.